Women’s Glasses

 Best Frame Styles

-- ✓Round frames — the clearest contrast choice — circular lines directly oppose the jaw's sharp angles and create a softer overall appearance
+- ✓Round frames (vintage 1970s style) — the 2026 vintage round revival is ideal — circular lines directly oppose the jaw's sharp angles; choose a generous size for maximum effect

 - ✓Oval frames — offer the same softening effect with a slightly more elongated shape — suits square faces that are also relatively long